 He is Lord of AllActs 10:36

-But here we see that Peter in his biblical evangelism of the Gentiles, refers to the Lordship of Jesus rather than salvation from our sins.
-And his focus is on the gospel of the kingdom, not on Jesus “saving us from our sins”.
+Biblical evangelism refers to Jesus’ Lordship rather than salvation from sins.
+Jesus and the apostle’s focus is on the gospel of the kingdom, not on Jesus “saving us from our sins”.

 We see the same principle in the well-known scripture regarding people being born again.